1

 What are joro spiders?

 Joro spiders are large web-spinning spiders in the orb-weaver family, Araneidae.
 They are native to temperate regions of East Asia, including China, Korea, Taiwan, and warmer regions of Japan.
-Their English common name comes from the Japanese name Jorō-gumo, and their scientific name is Trichonephila clavata).
+Their English common name comes from their Japanese name, Jorō-gumo, and their scientific name is Trichonephila clavata.
 Joro spiders seem to prefer riverside environments in the native range in Asia.
 There, they feed on a variety of insect prey that they catch in their webs.

 Want to learn more about animal families and orders?
 Check out this post!